 8 Things To Know Before Starting A Reward And Recognition Program

 They aim to design an effective recognition program bearing in mind things like budget, ease-to-use, time, and most importantly, quality.
-Apart from these, as a guide to creating a successful, sustainable program, being a company leader, you must consider these eight things.
+Apart from these, as a guide to creating a successful, sustainable program, you must consider these eight things as a company leader.

 Here are the 8 Important Things Of Employee Reward And Recognition Program